JocelyneSze/jocelynesze.github.io/README.md

-Note: this site is still a work-in-progress while I learn how GitHub Pages and Jekyll works.
-I am working on adding posts and some pages to reflect my research interests.
+*Note: this site is still a work-in-progress while I learn how GitHub Pages and Jekyll works.
+I am working on adding posts and some pages to reflect my research interests.*

+---

 Hi, thanks for visiting this site.
 I use it mostly as a journal for reflection on my work, the reality I experience, and also to expunge emotions I feel/opinions I have.
 I have been maintaining a blog (on various sites and under various site names) since 2006, and find that writing really helps clarify my thoughts, although in recent years, my writing volume has much reduced.